seesee010/keyboard/README.md

 In the future, I will name my keyboards after something that describes them very well.
 Like the keycap theme - as this is very expressive and unique.
+I will also name themes a certain way.
+The big difference is that not all themes have been build for a certain keyboard.
+A keyboard can have multiple themes.
+Or multiple keyboard can use the same theme.

 I named it: "First custom Keyboard".